-From San Fransico, northern Big Sur is roughly a 2 1/2 hour drive.
-That is, if you don’t hit any traffic.
+From San Francisco, northern Big Sur is roughly a 2 1/2 hour drive.
+That is if you don’t hit any traffic.

-Big Sur has no definitive borders, though the general consensus is that the above-mentioned stretch of highway and the surrounding mountains from south of Carmel to the north of San Simeon makes up greater Big Sur.
+Big Sur has no definitive borders, though the general consensus is that the above-mentioned stretch of highway and the surrounding mountains from south of Carmel to the north of San Simeon makes up greater Big Sur area.

 California is the most populated state in the US.
 Big Sur, by contrast, has a fraction of the permanent residents occupying other parts of the California coast.

 Big Sur is not and cannot be densely populated due to the rugged nature and isolation of its topography.
 There is no shortcut to get into and out of Big Sur by car.
 The only access is via the Pacific Coast Highway (known from here on as Highway 1).
 This route, however, is one of the best road trips in California.

 It is possible to hike into Big Sur via crossing the Santa Lucia mountain, but it isn’t common.
 Certainly 99.9% of people drive to Big Sur.

-The majority of the interior region of Big Sur is part of the Los Padres National Forest, Ventana Wilderness, Silver Peak Wilderness and/or Fort Hunter Liggett— all of which are prime candidates for badass Big Sur camping destinations.
+The majority of the interior region of Big Sur is part of the Los Padres National Forest, Ventana Wilderness, Silver Peak Wilderness and/or Fort Hunter Liggett— all of which are prime candidates for badass places to camp in Big Sur.

 Free Big Sur Camping: What You Need to Know

 Free camping in Big Sur is a contentious issue.
-To be specific, it is technically considered free camping in Big Sur when the camping takes place next to the PCH, which isn’t really tolerated anymore.
+To be specific, it is technically considered free camping in Big Sur when the camping takes place next to Highway 1, which isn’t really tolerated anymore.

-With so many people visiting Big Sur each year, the associated abuses involved with high numbers of people have made it quite difficult to find free camping spots along the PCH.
+With so many people visiting Big Sur each year, the associated abuses involved with high numbers of people have made it quite difficult to find free camping spots along Highway 1.

-In fact, most if not all lay-bys, turn-offs, and small nooks found just off the PCH are off-limits for tent/car/RV camping.
-In some places, you can get away with sleeping in your car/van, but it is never a 100% guarantee that police/national park service officers won’t come knocking on your car window in the middle of the night.
+In fact, most if not all lay-bys, turn-offs, and small nooks found just off Highway 1 are off-limits for tent, car, and RV camping.
+In some places, you can get away with car or van camping in Big Sur, but it is never a 100% guarantee that police or national park service officers won’t come knocking on your car window in the middle of the night.

 If you do intend to camp off a forest service road (which I will cover in a minute), ALWAYS be smart about where and how you go to the toilet (with no toilets).
-Bury your waste.
-Take your trash with you.
-Don’t let your used toilet paper blow hither and thither in the wind.
-Nobody wants to see that.
+Remember to:

 Best Free Big Sur Camping Spots

-Almost without exception, if it is free Big Sur camping you seek, then you are going to have to get off of the PCH.
-There are numerous forest service roads running through or adjacent national forest land owned by the government that offer the best free Big Sur camping spots.
+Almost without exception, if it is free Big Sur campsites you seek, then you are going to have to get off Highway 1.
+There are numerous forest service roads running through or adjacent national forest land owned by the government that offer the best free camping spots in Big Sur.

-Below, I cover the best free Big Sur camping spots that can be accessed by car…
+Below, I cover the best free spots for camping in Big Sur that can be accessed by car…

 The Nacimiento-Ferguson Road was the classic free Big Sur camping spot.
 It also became one of the most popular, but for good reason.